 Foot drop typically affects only one foot.
 Depending on the underlying cause, however, it's possible for both feet to be affected.

 When to see a doctor

-Foot drop is caused by weakness or paralysis of the muscles below the knee involved in lifting the front part of the foot.
-The underlying causes of foot drop are varied.
-Often, neurological, muscular and anatomical problems overlap.
+Foot drop is caused by weakness or paralysis of the muscles involved in lifting the front part of the foot.
+The underlying causes of foot drop are varied and may include:

 The peroneal nerve is on the outside of the fibula just below the knee.
 Pressure to the peroneal nerve, as you might experience if you sit with your legs crossed for too long, can trigger temporary ...

 Preparing for your appointment

 You're likely to start by seeing your family doctor or regular health care provider.
 Depending on the suspected cause of foot drop, you may be referred to a doctor who specializes in brain and nerve disorders (neurologist).

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
 Here's some information to help you.